T'Challa

 Avenger

 Black Panther and his allies traveled to Wakanda.
-There, they were greeted by an army of Wakandan troops who attacked the other Avengers with guns until Black Panther stopped them.
+Whilst there, they were greeted by an army of Wakandan troops who attacked the other Avengers with guns until Black Panther stopped them.
 When asking them who authorized them to carry such weapons, they told the Panther that it was his chosen stand-in M'Baku that gave the order.
 Angered, Black Panther called M'Baku to him.
 Having dinner, M'Baku explained that he ordered the troops to carry weapons because he had heard reports that Klaw was back in Wakanda.
 During their meal, Black Panther and his comrades were knocked out because M'Baku had drugged their food in hopes of taking over the nation of Wakanda.
 Waking, Black Panther found himself in costume, faced with M'Baku who was dressed as a white gorilla, a forbidden outfit in Wakanda.
 Calling himself the Man-Ape, M'Baku explained that he would kill T'Challa, take over the kingdom, and have everyone worship the white gorilla instead of the panther god.
 A battle waged on through the village of Wakanda, taking them to the atomic fire pits that power the small nation.
 Then the Man-Ape almost fell into the pit, but Black Panther grabbed him.
 As he was pulling up his foe, the Man-Ape attacked and knocked him out.
 Later, T'Challa awoke strapped to an altar beneath the Panther Idol.
 Man-Ape then attempted to knock the statue onto the Black Panther in an effort to kill him and destroy the idol.
 Meanwhile, the other Avengers came to and broke out of their prison cell.
 The Man-Ape's plan backfired, as his efforts to knock down the statue caused it to crumble and fall on top of him while the Avengers freed T'Challa from his restraints.
 With T'Challa free and the Man-Ape apparently deceased, the battle was declared over.
 (Avengers v1 #62)

 The Sons of the Serpent had taken T'Challa hostage and had a hired minion sent in a copy of the Black Panther costume.
 In that guise, he was to rob various locations in order to increase tensions in the city.
 The goal of the Supreme Serpent was to the reveal that the Avenger was a black man under the mask to the people of the United States.
 Such a move was expected to had triggered racial tensions between black and white people.
 Trapped in the Serpent's submarine, T'Challa was helpless to stop them but managed to break free as the Avengers tracked down the imposter.
 The heroes then exposed the Supreme Serpents as being a white and black man both of whom were simply using racist ideology to attain power.
 (Avengers v1 #74)